 Staying On Track With Online Study

-Here are some tips for staying on track.
+Here are some online study tips to help keep you on track.

 Follow the rule of three

 The rule of three suggests that you get just three things done.
 So, at the start of your studying session review your plans and deadlines and select the three things that are most important.
 Write them down at the start as a kind of checklist for that study session.

 Once you’ve completed those three things give them a good crossing out.
 It’s very satisfying!

 Make sure when following the rule of three that the three tasks are not too big to complete in a single study session.
 These should be tasks that can be completed in one sitting.
 Following the rule of three helps you to break down larger tasks into smaller ones so you can complete everything incrementally.

 Access your extra resources